 Choosing the appropriate surgery will be a difficult choice, especially there is no right answer.
 Out of all the available options, they include:

-- Gastric Bypass – It is also called as Rox-en-Y gastric bypass in which a professional surgeon creates a small and vertically oriented gastric pouch of <30 cc.
+- Gastric Bypass – It is also called as a Rox-en-Y gastric bypass in which a professional surgeon creates a small and vertically oriented gastric pouch of <30 ccs.
 The upper pouch is completely divided from the gastric remnant and is anastomosed to the small intestine.
 After this procedure ingested food bypasses most of the stomach and the first part of the small intestine.
 This helps you get full at a faster rate but it also helps in absorbing fewer nutrients and calories.

 - Adjustable gastric band – Around the top of the stomach, the surgeon puts an inflatable band.
 This band further forms into a small pouch, the place where the food goes.
 It is a tiny pouch and fills quickly, thus making you feel full quickly.
 One of the greatest advantages of this is that the doctor does not have to cut the stomach or move the intestine as in other surgeries.